shift72/caddy-geo-ip/README.md

 ## Configuration

+`account` - this is the Maxmind Account, required for all download operations.
+Can be supplied as an ENV Variable `GEO_ACCOUNT_ID`.

 `db_path` - is the path to load the database from.
 The filename is used to determine the edition of the file to download
      Valid values tested with are GeoIP2-Country | GeoLite2-Country

 `trust_header` - this is used to determine the header to load the users ip address from, if empty it will use the requests `RemoteAddr`

 `api_key` - this is a Maxmind API Key.
 If blank no attempt will be made to download the database.
+Can be supplied as an ENV Variable `GEO_API_KEY`.

 `download_frequency` - this is how often to download the database from the Maxmind Server (requires an APIKey)